haynesgt/parabix-gpu-project/Update2.md

 * generateSegmentParallelPipeline
 * generatePipelineLoop

+## Utilising CUDA Streams

+The NVPTX implementation in icgrep-5706 performs synchronous function calls on the default stream, so the obvious first step is to see what happens if we divide the work and process the work concurrently.
+For CUDA applications, this is done by specifying *streams* to run specific functions on.

+Due to the way the NVPTXDriver is currently implemented, we divided the regular expression work by creating a different ptx file for each group of work to be run in parallel.
+Then for each ptx file we obtain the main function and run it on a separate CUDA stream.

 ## The promise for multithreading improvements

 1 icgrep-5706 program searching for 1000 simple patterns in a 1GB file: